cockroachdb/docs/v1.0/build-a-rust-app-with-cockroachdb.md

 ## Step 1.
 Install the Rust postgres driver

-Install the Rust posgres driver as described in the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>official documentation</a>.
+Install the Rust postgres driver as described in the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>official documentation</a>.

 {% include {{ page.version.version }}/app/common-steps.md %}